 The player then has the option to meld.
 Melding is laying down a combination of cards called a meld face-up on the table in front of oneself.
 Valid melds include three or four of a kind, or a run or sequence, such as 5-6-7, of the same suit.
 Aces are low, and kings are high, and a sequence cannot progress from one to the other (K-A-2 is not a valid meld).
 A player may only meld once per turn (with one exception, see “Going rummy” below).
 Melding is not compulsory; a player may choose to keep melds in their hand as long as they like.

 After melding, a player has the opportunity to lay off on a pre-existing melds, if able.
 This is extending a meld already on the table, either yours or an opponent’s, by playing a legal card to it.
-If an opponent has melded three of a kind and you hold the fourth card of that rank, you may lay off the fourth king onto the meld.
+If an opponent has melded three of a kind and you hold the fourth card of the same rank, you may lay off the fourth king onto the meld.
 Runs can also be extended; with a meld on the table of 9-10-J♦, you may lay off either the 8♦ or the Q♦ if you hold either of them.
 A player cannot move cards from one meld to another to facilitate laying off.
 A player may lay off as many cards as they are able to on one turn, but laying off is optional and is not required.

 After melding and laying off if they so desire, a player ends their turn by discarding one card, face up, to the discard pile.
-If the player started their turn by drawing from the discard pile, they cannot discard the same card that they drew (i.e. they cannot cause the discard pile to have the same card on top of it that was there at the beginning of their turn).
+If the player started their turn by drawing from the discard pile, they cannot discard the same card they drew (i.e. they cannot cause the discard pile to have the same card on top of it as was there at the beginning of their turn).
 The turn then passes to the player to the left.

 Game play continues until one player has run out of cards.
 Each opponent then calculates the value of the deadwood (the remaining unmelded cards) in their hand.
 Aces are worth one point each, face cards are worth ten points each, and all other cards are worth their face value.
 The winner of the hand scores the combined deadwood scores of all of the opponents.